The 2034 Olympic and Paralympic Winter Games

 Hosting the World

-At Utah's first Olympic Winter Games 20 years ago, the U's Rice-Eccles Stadium was expanded to fit 46,500 seats (at a cost of $50 million).
+At Utah's first Olympic and Paralympic Winter Games 20 years ago, the U's Rice-Eccles Stadium was expanded to fit 46,500 seats (at a cost of $50 million).
 With additional bleacher seating on the field, the stadium hosted 55,000 audience members, and millions more on TV, watching the Opening Ceremonies on Feb.
 8, 2002 and Closing Ceremonies on Feb.
 24, 2002.

 Despite frigid temperatures, more than 10,000 actors and volunteers represented Utah's pioneer history and pristine mountain landscapes in the performances.